ericrogler/Green-Book/Z004_Management_General_Teaching.md

 There's a lot of tasks here.
 It's counterintuitive to micromanage people because it means hyperfixating on one element at the potential detriment of every other element.

-### **Everyday Classroom Management Rules**
+### **Everyday Management Rules**

-There are rules you need to follow with every management style:
+There are rules you should follow with every management style:

 - **It must be legal for you to do.**
+- Human behavior is surprisingly diverse, which means racing to conclusions may harm more than help.
 - No means no. If you do not allow something, you MUST be willing and able to enforce that.
 The moment you do not, it becomes a rule that students, adults, and minors know can be broken.
 - Appropriate punishments for appropriate behaviors.
-A student talking out of turn can be resolved with a warning.
+For example, a student talking out of turn can be resolved with a warning.
 That same student actively bullying another cannot be solved the same way and requires escalation.
 - Ignore any attention-seeking behavior, as not every quip or comment a student makes is worth your time or even a reply.
 - A management style you're comfortable with is a management style you'll enforce and follow more easily.
 - Determine where "the line" is and do not move it unless necessary.
 Regardless of age, if someone can get away with something, they will try to do it.
 - People listen to the advice of someone who knows what they're talking about more readily than someone who doesn't know what they're talking about.
 If you lose the perception that you understand what you're talking about, you also lose respect and weaken the ability to teach properly to students (or a group/audience in general).
+- You're the filter and translator for requirements and what needs to be done for direct reports; the people in your team.
+- Clear and decisive action solves issues faster than delaying and festering.
+- When handling underperformers, it helps the rest of the team, class, etc. to address the issue(s) sooner rather than later.

 **Many rules that work with one group of students/people may not translate over to another group of students/people.** Teachers across grades and school types operate in different teaching, management, development, and accommodation contexts, which means adapting your rules to fit these contexts is necessary.
 - Example 1: A Kindergarten teacher and a 12th grade teacher may share some classroom management rules and procedures, but how they're best executed, written, and taught vary significantly enough it's like handling two completely different groups.